bionlplab/radtext/docs/getting_started.md

 # Quickstart

-This section runs through the API for common tasks to analyze the radiology reports.
+This section runs through a pipeline for common tasks to analyze the radiology reports.

 ## Working with data